freestyle75/CS50x-Finance/README.md

 Developed a dynamic web application using Flask, Python, SQL, and JavaScript, as part of the CS50x curriculum.
 This application simulates a personal finance manager.

-# O Finance
+# Finance

-O Finance is a dynamic web application developed as part of the **CS50x curriculum**, simulating a personal finance manager with robust features for stock management and user portfolio tracking.
+ Finance is a dynamic web application developed as part of the **CS50x curriculum**, simulating a personal finance manager with robust features for stock management and user portfolio tracking.

 ## Features